Diveshn06/training-engagement-sql-powerbi/README.md

-🧠 ABL Training Engagement & Team Allocation Dashboard
+# ABL Training Engagement & Team Allocation Dashboard

-(SQL + Power BI Project)

-📌 Project Overview
+## Project Overview

-This project analyzes training engagement data of 200+ participants to help management monitor performance, improve follow-ups, and plan training rooms efficiently.
+This project analyzes training engagement data of more than 200 participants to help management track performance, follow-ups, and team allocation.

-Using SQL for data cleaning and analytics and Power BI for visualization, this solution provides a complete end-to-end business intelligence system for training operations.
+SQL is used for data cleaning and analytics, and Power BI is used to build interactive dashboards.

+The goal is to help the training team understand who has replied, who needs follow-up, and how participants should be distributed across teams and rooms.

+---

-🏢 Business Problem
+## Business Problem

 ABL conducts training sessions across multiple cities.
 Management needs to:

-Track who has replied vs not replied
+Track who replied and who did not
 Measure Assigned Lead performance

-Ensure fair male/female distribution across teams
+Ensure balanced male and female teams

-Support room planning by city & gender
+Support room planning by city and gender

-Identify low engagement areas
+Identify low engagement locations

-This project solves all of these in one integrated dashboard.
+This project solves all these problems in one integrated analytics system.

+---

-📂 Dataset
+## Dataset

-The dataset contains training participant records, including:
+The dataset contains training participant records with the following fields:

 Name
 Gender
 Email
 Contact Number
 Location
 Assigned Lead

-Mail Reply Status
+Mail Replied
 Team Number

-Raw data was inconsistent and required extensive cleaning before analysis.
+The raw data had spelling errors, extra spaces, invalid characters, and missing values.
+All of this was cleaned using SQL.

+---

-🧹 Data Cleaning Using SQL
+## Data Cleaning (SQL)

-Key cleaning steps:
+The following actions were performed using SQL:

+Trimmed extra spaces from text fields
-Removed invalid characters (Â, extra spaces)
+Removed special characters like Â
 Standardized gender values
 Fixed incorrect Assigned Lead names

-Converted missing replies to "No"
+Converted NULL and blank replies to "No"
 Validated email formats

-Identified duplicate emails
+Detected duplicate emails

-Created gender-balanced team numbers using window functions
+Assigned balanced team numbers by gender

 Example: